Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 Included

-Accommodation: El Nido del Tigre camp
+Accommodation: Camp at El Nido del Tigre (shared tents)

 Meals: Breakfast, lunch and dinner